-Apple is making it easier and easier for people with all different financial backgrounds to get an iPhone.
+Apple is making it easier and easier for people with all different financial backgrounds to get the best iPhone for your needs.
 You can buy one outright, make monthly payments using the iPhone Payments plan, get a new one every year on the iPhone Upgrade Program, and now you can buy one on credit with your Apple Credit card.
 Here's how it works and what you'll need to know to buy an iPhone with Apple Card Monthly Installments.

 What exactly are Apple Card Monthly Installments?

 Apple Card Monthly Installments is an interest-free way to buy your new iPhone with payments that are spread out over two years.
 If you have an Apple Card, or plan on applying for one, you can finance your iPhone with Goldman Sachs.
 A set dollar amount (depending on which iPhone you buy) will be charged to your Apple Card each month.